kevintruong/til/Networking,-Part-4:-Building-a-simple-TCP-Server.md

 ## What are the 'big 4' network calls used to create a server?

-The four system calls required to create a TCP server are: `socket`, `bind` `listen` and `accept`.
+The four system calls required to create a TCP server are: `socket`, `bind`, `listen` and `accept`.
 Each has a specific purpose and should be called in the above order

 The port information (used by bind) can be set manually (many older IPv4-only C code examples do this), or be created using `getaddrinfo`